 In case, you are wondering whether to participate in consortium blockchain or not check the pie chart below.

 Why do companies join Blockchain Consortia?

 Consortia exhibit a low-risk factor when it comes to efforts in staying relevant and progressive in Blockchain trends.
 It helps enterprises watch out for new potential opportunities in Blockchain innovations.
 Consortia allow companies to take advantage of Blockchain network effects.
-The industry competitors can come together to weed out industry level issues.
 Thus it makes sense for enterprises to explore leading industry consortia.

 The Formation Process